-At Park Furnishers, we recognise that we should endeavour to ensure that we have a positive impact on the working conditions of those working directly or indirectly for us.
+At Park Furnishers, we recognise that we should endeavour to ensure that we have a positive impact on the working conditions of those working directly or indirectly for our business.

 We try to ensure that our suppliers share our vision of a fair and safe working conditions.

-Our Supplier Code of Conduct covers our minimum requirements in these areas and all our suppliers, and their supply chains, are asked to confirm their adherence to our standards.
+The Park Furnishers Supplier Code of Conduct covers our minimum requirements in these areas and all our suppliers, and their supply chain, are asked to confirm their adherence to our standards.